 8 Easy and Delicious Leftover Rotisserie Chicken Recipes

-When I was a kid growing up in northern Idaho, fast food meant tuna fish sandwiches on white bread.
+When I was a kid growing up in northern Idaho, fast food meant Dad would cook hamburgers outside on the charcoal grill.
 We didn’t get our first McDonalds until I was in high school.
 When my younger sister was hired to work there a few years later we were so impressed that she had such a cool job!

 Times have certainly changed.